mkohler/cython_swig/README.rst

 .. class:: handout

-    Import the shared object we just built, and boom, you are running C code from Python.
+    Import the shared object we just built, and boom, we are running C code from Python.
 Great!

     How did that happen again?